 The CPC will present its recommendations to Town Meeting for discussion and vote.
-Project proponent(s) are expected to attend, make presentations as appropriate, and/or answer any questions regarding the proponent's recommended project.
+Project applicant(s) and proponents are expected to attend, make presentations as appropriate, and/or answer any questions regarding the applicant's recommended project.
 The Town Meeting has the final authority to award funds from Groton's CPA fund and:

-- Simple majority vote is required to approve funding. - Two-thirds vote is required for borrowing against future CPA town generated revenues.
+- Simple majority vote is required to approve funding unless the project requires borrowing. - Two-thirds vote is required for borrowing against future CPA town generated revenues.